Schaeuble: ECB to quit ultra-loose monetary policy in foreseeable future

-SCHLEIZ, Germany, Aug 14 (Reuters) - German Finance Minister Wolfgang Schaeuble said on Monday that the European Central Bank's ultra-loose monetary policy would come to an end in the foreseeable future, but interest rates would remain low.
+SCHLEIZ, Germany (Reuters) - German Finance Minister Wolfgang Schaeuble said on Monday that the European Central Bank's ultra-loose monetary policy would come to an end in the foreseeable future, but interest rates would remain low.

 Regarding the end of the period of low interest rates, Schaeuble said: "There are signs that it is gradually getting better."